SantiagoVira/Enigma/README.md

 # Enigma

-Enigma simulator based on the original machine from WWII created using python.
+Simulator based on the original [Enigma Machine](https://en.wikipedia.org/wiki/Enigma_machine) from WWII created using python.

-Start up the projject by simply running the `main.py` file.
+Start up the project by simply running the `main.py` file.

 # Instructions